DISTINCTIVE POINTS OF DIFFERENCE

-Focus for all tauira is aimed towards a Career Aspiration Plan and Exit Strategy
+The focus for all tauira is aimed towards a Career Aspiration Plan and Exit Strategy

 Whānau, mentors, experts are welcome in the ‘learning place’

-Taiohi engage in project based learning
+Taiohi engage in project-based learning

 Tai Wānanga utilises multiple ‘spaces and places’ of learning.
 The community offers many spaces and places of learning